Richard Wright (musician): 1983–1995: Zee and return to Pink Floyd

-1996—2005: Broken China and reunion with Wright
+1996–2005: Broken China and reunion with Waters

-In 1996, inspired by his successful input into The Division Bell, Wright released his second solo album, Broken China, which had been co-written with Moore, who also helped with production and engineering.
+In 1996, inspired by his successful contributions to The Division Bell, Wright released his second solo album, Broken China, which had been co-written with Moore, who also helped with production and engineering.
 The album covers the theme of depression and helped Wright come to terms with seeing his wife and friends affected by it.
 Contributions came from the bassist Pino Palladino, the drummer Manu Katché and the guitarist Dominic Miller (both known for their work with Sting) and the guitarist Tim Renwick (another Pink Floyd associate).
 Gilmour contributed a guitar part for "Breakthrough", which was not used for the final mix.
 Sinéad O'Connor sang lead vocals on "Reaching for the Rail" and "Breakthrough", with Wright singing the remainder.
 Wright considered taking the album on tour, but concluded it would not be financially viable.
 In 2006, he co-wrote the Helen Boulding B-side "Hazel Eyes" with Chris Difford.

 In 1999, the Pink Floyd touring keyboardist Jon Carin joined Wright's wife to reunite Wright and Waters after 18 years apart.
 The men met backstage after a performance by Waters.
 Wright played at several of Gilmour's solo shows in 2002, contributing keyboards and vocals, including his composition "Breakthrough".
 On 2 July 2005, Wright, Gilmour and Mason were joined by Waters on stage for the first time since the Wall concerts for a short set at the Live 8 concert in London.
 It was the last time that all four members performed together.
 Wright underwent surgery for cataracts that November, preventing him from attending Pink Floyd's induction into the UK Music Hall of Fame.